actor-framework/actor-framework/CONTRIBUTING.md

 - Macro names use the form `CAF_<COMPONENT>_<NAME>`.

 Comments
 --------

-- Doxygen comments start with `///`.
+- Start Doxygen comments with `///`.

 - Use Markdown instead of Doxygen formatters.

 - Use `@cmd` rather than `\cmd`.

-- Use `//` to define basic comments that should not be swallowed by Doxygen.
+- Use `//` to define basic comments that should not be processed by Doxygen.